|Nutrition Facts (per serving)|

 Brush the top of the bread rolls with the reserved melted butter and sprinkle with additional poppy seeds.

-Lightly spray a piece of foil, large enough to wrap the rolls, with nonstick cooking spray.
+Lightly spray a piece of foil, large enough to wrap the rolls, with cooking spray.
 Tightly wrap the rolls in the foil and refrigerate until 30 minutes before serving time.

-Place the foil-wrapped rolls on a baking sheet.
+Position a rack in the center of the oven and heat to 375 F. Place the foil-wrapped rolls on a baking sheet.

 Transfer to the oven and bake until the rolls are thoroughly heated and the cheese has melted, about 15 minutes.
+Slice the sandwiches apart and serve.

 - If you can't find King's Hawaiian Rolls or similar small pull-apart dinner rolls, use slider buns and divide the ingredients evenly among the buns.

-- Note that this recipe calls for 24 rolls, which would be 2 (12-roll) packages of King's Hawaiian Rolls.
+- Note that this recipe calls for 24 rolls, which would be two (12-roll) packages of King's Hawaiian Rolls.
 Other packaged rolls may vary in quantity and size and may affect the number of servings.

 - Instead of minced onion, blend 1 1/2 teaspoons of onion powder into the mustard mixture.